 Home > Travel information > Special travel needs > Children traveling alone

-- Unaccompanied minors ages 8 to 11 may travel on any flight (nonstop or connecting) operated by United or United Express.
-However, travel will not be allowed on the last connecting flight of the day — unless the connecting flight is the only published service to that destination.
+- Unaccompanied minors ages 8 to 11 can travel on any flight operated by United or United Express; however, travel will not be allowed on the last connecting flight of the day, unless the connecting flight is the only published service to that destination.

 - Unaccompanied minors are not allowed on flights that require an overnight stay in order to make a connection.